Critical Studies

 Articulating a vision of art and design as practices of distinctive experience and knowledge of the world

 In addition to studio practice, students’ educational experience is fortified by our Program in Critical Studies, the academic section of our MFA/MArch degree.
 The Academy values criticality, historical awareness, and the act of making as a form of embodied thinking.
-Participation in Critical Studies is optional for the 2024-2025 academic year for all students and will be woven throughout all four program semesters.
+Participation in Critical Studies is required for first-year students and optional for second-year students..

 Through Critical Studies, students will call upon history as they work in experimental and exploratory spaces supported by robust centralized resources, including media and materials labs.